oroinc/documentation/user/back-office/products/products/managing-product-visibility.rst

 By default, a new customer group inherits the default product visibility from the product or category (depending on where the configuration happens).

 .. image:: /user/img/products/products/product_visibility/VisibilityToCustomerGroupsOptions.png
+   :alt: View the product Visibility to Customer Groups settings

 Visibility to a Customer
 ^^^^^^^^^^^^^^^^^^^^^^^^